UniMath/agda-unimath/src/orthogonal-factorization-systems/extensions-dependent-maps.lagda.md

 ## Examples

-### Every map is an extension of itself along the identity
+### Every dependent map is an extension of itself along the identity

 ```agda
 module _